We take for granted how certain stereos and amplifiers need 2, 4, or 8 ohm speakers to work right. But what is speaker impedance?

 This graph shows what happens when a higher impedance speaker is used with an amplifier or stereo rated for a lower impedance speaker.
 As this example shows, using an 8 ohm speaker in the place of 4 ohm ones means it will develop 1/2 the power and consequently, lower volume than a 4 ohm speaker.

 Using a speaker that’s not matched to the stereo or amplifier it’s rated for can have relatively minor – or even horrible – results depending on which case we’re talking about:

-- Using a higher impedance speaker will not damage equipment.
+- Using a higher impedance speaker won’t damage equipment.
 The result will be lower power developed and therefore lower possible volume.
 You may also introduce problems with speaker crossovers, however.

-- Using a lower impedance speaker will cause radios, amplifiers, and other to suffer extreme heat and even possible permanent damage because the current output will be much more than what it’s designed for.
+- Using a lower than specified impedance speaker will cause radios or amps to suffer extreme heat and even permanent damage because the current output will be much more than what it’s designed for.

 For example, if you were to use 8 ohm speakers in the place of 4 ohm car stereo speakers you won’t damage anything, as less current will flow to the speaker.
 The problem will be (although it will play fine, otherwise) is that the total power available will be 1/2 that of a 4 ohm speaker.

 A radio or amplifier is designed to output a certain voltage level for a given volume and so higher impedance speakers won’t have the same power available at the same volume level.
 That’s because the power to a speaker depends on the voltage available.